-All whistle-blowing reports are received by the Internal Audit function on behalf of the AC.
+Whistle-blowing reports may be received by the Internal Audit function on behalf of the AC.
 The Internal Audit function will conduct an initial review of the reports received and recommend for remedial, disciplinary or other corrective actions to be taken by the Company.
 A summary of the investigations conducted is reported to the AC for its attention on a quarterly basis.
 Whistle-blowing matters, where substantiated and material, are reported to the AC immediately.